protontypes/open-sustainable-technology/README.md

 - [Digital Earth Australia Notebooks](https://github.com/GeoscienceAustralia/dea-notebooks) - Hosts Jupyter Notebooks, Python scripts and workflows for analysing Digital Earth Australia (DEA) satellite data and derived products.
 - [ONEARMY](https://github.com/ONEARMY/community-platform) - A platform to build useful communities that aim to tackle social and environmenta problems.
 - [kartevonmorgen](https://github.com/kartevonmorgen/kartevonmorgen.ts) - We make all sustainable companies and change initiatives visible on the map of tomorrow.
+- [Education4Climate](https://github.com/Education4Climate/Education4Climate) - A tool for crawling and analyzing data from higher education schools.

 ### Data Catalogs and Interfaces
 - [Climate Data Store](https://cds.climate.copernicus.eu/) - Dive into this wealth of information about the Earth's past, present and future climate.